 Another way to keep the listener engaged was not to suddenly veer off topic and get into a conversational groove about other subjects.
 When that happens, the listener feels like their eavesdropping on a conversation instead of being part of it.

-Do this in podcasting.
+Keep this in mind while podcasting.
 Conduct your conversations as if the listener is there with you.
 When it comes to your discussions, conduct them in a way that respect's a listener's time.

 After all, the goal is for them to listen and subscribe, right?
 Good!
 Then make them feel important.
 Let them know that everything you do is with them in mind.

 Before I started my work at the station, many breaks involved a lot of spontaneous talking and conversational improvising.
 For the listener, this could make a four-minute break feel like eight minutes.
 That means an eight-minute break could be unbearable as talent would be filling the time with some unfocused talk.

 Another issue with a loosely-formatted break is that improvisation created unintentional statements that were counter-productive.
 For example, the goal was to raise money for the station and its mission.

 However, it wasn't uncommon for talent to make off-the-cuff pitches using words like, "support us."
 Even though they didn't mean for it to sound negative, it came off like the talent (not the station) needed financial support.

 Creating a podcast with a focused format is never going to hurt your show, and your listeners can tell you took the time to care.
 You should also take your audience-centered strategy a step further by optimizing your editing process.

 I really want to wave this flag because most podcasters fail to maximize the potential of their interviews.
 Too many follow an inflexible Q&A list of questions that make interviews sound one-dimensional.
 Others improvise and ask the same predictable questions that listeners and guests hear all of the time.